Design comparison

 Community feedback

-- @xiaoniuniu89Posted almost 3 years ago
+- @xiaoniuniu89Posted about 3 years ago

 Thank so much, lots of great advice - I will experiment with rem next time for sure!
 Responsivness and using measurments is not my strong point so I really wanna fix that! much appreciated.

-0 - @AlexKMarshallPosted almost 3 years ago
+0 - @AlexKMarshallPosted about 3 years ago

 What I usually do for measuring spaces is to just throw the screenshot into figma and draw boxes over it and see how big they are.
 It's also useful for selecting colours from images etc. I won't get hung up on exact pixel measurements, but just get me close enough to know if something should be 1rem, or 3rem etc.